Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 If you scroll down, you can see the introduction text, the code that generates the first figure, and the code that performs the analyses.
-These variables are used in the Result section.
+These variables are used in the Results section.
 Let’s look at this section:

 <img src="images/aab442e8c104cb1444a88b7a3a987de5.png" width="100%" style="display: block; margin: auto;" />